jaroshevskii/swift-ice-cream-sandwich/README.md

 2. Run `swift build` to fetch and integrate the package into your project.

-### Manual

-If you prefer manual installation, copy the [String+IceCreamSandwich.swift](Sources/IceCreamSandwich/Extentions/String/String%2BIcecreamSandwich.swift) file into your project.

 ## Contributions

 Feel free to contribute, report issues, or suggest improvements!
 Let's make IceCreamSandwich even more delightful.